COSC3020/theory-vs-practice-JacobMorgan3/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.
-    1. Asymptotic analysis doesn't take into account constent factors.
-So while the constent factors do take time to run or memory to store, they aren't analysed.
+    1. Asymptotic analysis doesn't take into account constant factors.
+So while the constant factors do take time to run or memory to store, they aren't analysed.
     2.
     3.